djunny/WDApp/README.md

  Cef wapper(https://code.google.com/p/chromiumembedded/)

- you can use HTML + javscript to developer navtive applcation.
+ you can use HTML + javscript to developer native applcation.

  it is simple to add navtive method, and use cef single or multi process mode.